Child or Cash Medical Support Income

 For CA, all income is required to be verified before determining eligibility.

-Examples of verification that can be used for legally obligated support include, and are not limited to, any of the following:
+Verification that can be used for legally obligated support includes, and is not limited to, any of the following:

-Examples of verification that can be used for support pay history include, and are not limited to, any of the following:
+Verification that can be used for support pay history includes, and is not limited to, any of the following:

-Copies of cancelled checks or money order receipts made out to the custodial parent
+●Copies of money order receipts made out to the custodial parent

 Legal Authorities